A 45 year history

 Developing our education, research and farming programmes

-During the late 1980s and early 1990s we built up our education, research and farming programmes, playing a pioneering role in developing agric-environment schemes.
+During the late 1980s and early 1990s we built up our education, research and farming programmes, playing a pioneering role in developing agri-environment schemes.
 A key moment was acquiring College Farm in 1993.
 We planted 55ha of broadleaved forestry research trials, Paradise Wood, where we investigate the best quality timber, resilience to climate change and a range of sylvicultural techniques.

 We have always looked beyond the land we own at Little Wittenham.
 In 2000 we took on the management of three community meadows: Wallingford Castle Meadows and Riverside Meadows in Wallingford, and Mowbray Fields in Didcot.
 We started managing Thrupp Lake at Radley in 2009.
 This beautiful wetland site is one of the county’s top bird sites and was protected through an agreement with RWE npower (who own the site) and the local community.
+In 2014 we started managing Abbey Fishponds in Abingdon.

 1,200 acres including woodland, nature reserve, research plantation and wetland